19 Years of Supporting Scientific Research in Oregon

-Since its inception, the Chapter has awarded a cumulative total of over $3 million to scholars pursuing studies in science, engineering and medical research.
-Members continue to work to uphold America’s position as a world-class power in science.
+Since its inception, the Chapter has awarded a cumulative total of over $6 million to 397 scholars pursuing PhDs in STEM fields.
+Today, members continue the important work of advancing science and technology in Oregon.